-Rosio Sanchez was born in Chicago, USA, to Mexican parents, but have spent the last eight years of her life in Copenhagen.
-Initially, five years as the pastry head chef of René Redzepi at Noma.
-Before she decided to follow her life-long dream and opened her own chain of taquerias – Hija de Sanchez (the daughter of Sanchez) – introducing Scandinavians to authentic-style tortillas made from masa (nixtamalized corn flour) and proper Mexican variations like cochinita pibil and al pastor.
-Now, she has finally taken the next step and launched her first Mexican cantina called Sanchez.
+Chef Rosio Sanchez was born in Chicago, USA, to Mexican parents, but have spent the last eight years of her life in Copenhagen.
+Initially, she spent five years as the pastry head chef of René Redzepi at Noma, before she decided to follow her life-long dream and opened her own chain of taquerias.
+Hija de Sanchez (the daughter of Sanchez) introduced Scandinavians to authentic-style tortillas made from masa (nixtamalized corn flour) and proper Mexican variations like cochinita pibil and al pastor.
+Now, chef Sanchez has finally taken the next step and launched her first Mexican tasting menu restaurant called Sanchez (of course).

 Looking for more great spots for food and drinks in Copenhagen?
 Check out our city map of Copenhagen!

 Did you enjoy this video?
 Make sure to subscribe to our YouTube channel.